Ramírez, Guardians win 4th in a row, beat sloppy Rockies 4-2 - WHIZ News

-DENVER (AP) — José Ramírez doubled for his eighth straight game with an extra-base hit and the Cleveland Guardians matched a season high with their fourth win in a row to beating the sloppy Rockies.
+DENVER (AP) — José Ramírez doubled for his eighth straight game with an extra-base hit and the Cleveland Guardians matched a season high with their fourth win in a row, beating the sloppy Colorado Rockies 4-2.

 Ramírez hit an opposite-field grounder that hugged the third-base line against an exaggerated shift in the first inning.
 He is the first major leaguer with extra-base hits in eight consecutive games since Cincinnati’s Joey Votto in 2020.